Spring 2022 Dr. Alexandra Hidalgo, Associate Professor Department of Writing, Rhetoric, and American Cultures email@example.com alexandrahidalgo.com

 Article 2.3.3 of the Academic Freedom Report states that “The student shares with the faculty the responsibility for maintaining the integrity of scholarship, grades, and professional standards.”
 In addition, we will adhere to the policies on academic honesty as specified in General Student Regulations 1.0, Protection of Scholarship and Grades; the all-University Policy on Integrity of Scholarship and Grades; and Ordinance 17.00, Examinations.
 (See Spartan Life: Student Handbook and Resource Guide and/or the MSU website.)
 Students who violate MSU academic integrity rules may receive a penalty grade, including a failing grade on the assignment or in the course.
 Make an appointment to speak with me if you are unsure about the appropriateness of your coursework.

 Article 2.3.5 of the Academic Freedom Report (AFR) for students at Michigan State University states: “The student's behavior in the classroom shall be conducive to the teaching and learning process for all concerned.”
 Article 2.3.10 of the AFR states that “[t]he student has a right to scholarly relationships with faculty based on mutual trust and civility.”
 General Student Regulation 5.02 states: “No student shall . . . interfere with the functions and services of the University (for example, but not limited to, classes . . .) such that the function or service is obstructed or disrupted.”
 Students whose conduct adversely affects the learning environment in this classroom may be subject to disciplinary action through the Student Faculty Judiciary process.

-If you have questions about the assignment, feel free to email me, come to my Teams office hours, or make an appointment.
+If you have questions about the course, feel free to email me or make an appointment.